 Further we observed that the estimated discharge for most of our rivers are overestimated show a significant rise during the monsoon period (June-September).
-To the first order, it appears that our approach is able to capture the rising trend of discharges during the monsoon period, however the estimated discharges are lesser than the measured discharges.
-Table 2 compares the estimated and measured discharges during the monsoon period.
-For most of our rivers, the difference between measured and estimated discharges are less than 50%; though this difference is comparatively high for the Indus (72-78%) and Chenab (36-67%) rivers (Table 2).
+To the first order, it appears that our approach is able to capture the rising trend of measured and estimated discharges are less than 50%; though this difference is comparatively high for the Indus (72 - 78%) and Chenab (36 - 67%) rivers (Table 2).